Top 10 Breast Augmentation FAQs: Rapid Recovery, Implant Sizes & More (Updated 2025)

 To reduce your risk, I use several steps, including:

-• Bloodless dissection
+• Bloodless dissection to minimize blood loss.

-• Pocket irrigation with three separate solutions with different antibiotic properties (normal line, triple antibiotic solution, half-strength betadine)
+• Pocket irrigation with three separate solutions with different antibiotic properties (normal line, triple antibiotic solution, half-strength betadine).

 4. I want to be a full C or D cup; how many cc will I need?

 This question is one of the more challenging ones to answer.
-Typically, we tell patients that we do not guarantee a cup size but rather work to find an implant that will fit their body type and ideal aesthetic.
+Typically, I tell patients that we do not guarantee a cup size but rather work to find an implant that will fit your body type and ideal aesthetic.
 The rule of thumb is that for a 36″ chest, each 150cc will add one cup size.
 This, however, can vary based on skin laxity, skin quality, and implant firmness.
 Be sure to discuss your aesthetic goals with your board-certified plastic surgeon, and read our related blog post to learn about choosing the right implant for your lifestyle.

 Before and After Breast Augmentation